open-source-labs/ReacType/README.md

 ![saveToUserDash](https://user-images.githubusercontent.com/69879756/112248087-98747100-8c12-11eb-940c-033d3a754cff.gif)

 ### Features

+- **Live Render Demo**: Live render demo in React using Electron's sandbox environment.
+Updates in realtime to reflect canvas structure and customization options.
+- **Annotations**: Provide design notes directly on the canvas and have these persist while sharing designs with other engineers.
+- **CSS Editor**: Copy and paste custom css styles and classes into the editor and save to use personal or company designs in an instant.
+- **State & Props Creator**: Create custom state hooks with real-time updates in the code preview.
+- **Application Style Update**: Complete redesign of the entire application for enhanced user experience to maintain a single view application

 - **Dashboard**: Click the 'Dashboard' button to view the Public Dashboard and User Dashboard.
 - **Like**: Like other people's templates by clicking on the thumbs up icon.